vzubarieva/My-recipe-book-capstone/README.md

 ## Known Bugs

-- "Like" function still in process
+- "Like" functionality still in process

 ## License